Las Vegas airport to test CT imaging for carry-on luggage

 Several types of CT scanners made by Analogic, IDSS, L3 and Smiths Detection will be tested inside McCarran’s Terminal 3 to determine which units work best at the airport, Dankers said.
 Scanners start at $350,000, with funding approved by Congress.

-The TSA has used X-ray machines that generate 2D views of carry-on bags.
-CT technology allows workers to rotate 3D images to better analyze contents inside.
+The TSA has used X-ray machines that generate two-dimensional views of carry-on bags.
+CT technology allows workers to rotate 3D images to better analyze contents.

 Algorithms in the system alert the TSA of possible explosive devices.
 Bags that require further screening will still be pulled aside for inspection by a TSA officer.